Memories of the Matriarch

 Inside the House

-It may have been a zamindari but there were no trappings of luxury that we associated with our mother’s family, no gilt-edged Belgian mirrors, no Italian marbles and certainly no sparkling chandeliers!
+It may have been a zamindari but there were no trappings of luxury that we associated with our grandmother’s family, no gilt-edged Belgian mirrors, no Italian marbles and certainly no sparkling chandeliers!
 My grandmother was thrown into this chaotic household and as the eldest daughter-in-law ran it like a military camp.
 For her family was everything.
-She also accompanied her husband when he was posted out of station, found an enlightened freedom fighter in Chittagong8, a gentleman who later became known as Ohm Baba whom she adopted as her Guru, persuaded her husband to help set up his ashram in Dibrugarh9, visited his ashram regularly, alone or with one of her widowed sisters-in-law who also accepted him as guruji.
+She also accompanied her husband when he was posted out of station, found an enlightened freedom fighter in Chittagong Port City, a gentleman who later became known as Ohm Baba whom she adopted as her Guru, persuaded her husband to help set up his ashram in Dibrugarh8, visited his ashram regularly, alone or with one of her widowed sisters-in-law who also accepted him as Guruji.
 How she managed her equally independent minded mother-in- law remains a mystery.
 She would not divulge!

 Nina and I-happy times together